fieldtrip/website/getting_started/bti.md

 ---
-title: Getting started with 4D-neuroimaging/BTi data
+title: Getting started with BTi/4D data
 tags: [4d, bti, meg, dataformat]
 ---

-# Getting started with 4D-neuroimaging/BTi data
+# Getting started with BTi/4D data

+{% include markup/success %}
+The company based in San Diego (CA, USA) making these MEG systems was initially called BTi and later renamed to 4D-Neuroimaging.
+The company is not operational any more, although its MEG systems are still being used in various labs over the world.
+{% include markup/end %}

 ## Introduction

-The recommended way of working with 4D-Neuroimaging/BTi data is to work on the raw data files directly.
+The recommended way of working with BTi/4D data is to work on the raw data files directly.
 The code for reading header information from the raw files is based on Eugene Kronberg's msi2matlab tools, and have been further developed by Gavin Paterson and Jan-Mathijs Schoffelen, at CCNi.

-Alternatively, you can work with 4D-Neuroimaging/BTi data using intermediate ASCII files (.m4d and .xyz), created with "pdf2set", which is a c-program linked to the 4D libraries.
-This "pdf2set" program should be available to all 4D-users.
+Alternatively, you can work with BTi/4D data using intermediate ASCII files (.m4d and .xyz), created with "pdf2set", which is a c-program linked to the BTi/4D libraries.
+This "pdf2set" program should be available to all BTi/4D users.

-All the required 4D-Neuroimaging/BTi reading functions for MATLAB are supplied with the FieldTrip toolbox.
+All the required BTi/4D reading functions for MATLAB are supplied with the FieldTrip toolbox.

 This page explains how to get started reading and using each of the file types in FieldTrip.

 ## Background

-MEG datasets obtained from a 4D-neuroimaging MEG-system are usually stored in a directory structure which looks like this:
+MEG datasets obtained from a BTi/4D MEG-system are usually stored in a directory structure which looks like this:

     /basepath/subjid/scanname/sessionname/runname/